-This study was approved by our Faculty of Medicine and Health Sciences Research Ethics Committee (reference: 2020/21-038) and registered on the Long-Term Care Responses to COVID website (10/12/2020; and is reported in-line with COREQ guidelines (Tong et al., 2012).
-This mixed-methods study comprised an online survey and qualitative interviews with care home staff and was conducted in England during November 2020-January 2021.
-Both arms were conducted in tandem, and data were analysed separately and combined subsequently (convergent parallel design).
-The survey questions and interview topic guide included questions about the challenges encountered in implementing ICMs in CHs, the source of support available to staff and the effects on staff and those they cared for.
+This study was approved by our Faculty of Medicine and Health Sciences Research Ethics Committee (reference: 2020/21-038) and registered on the Long-Term Care Responses to Covid Website (10/12/2020; and is reported in-line with COREQ guidelines (Tong et al. 2012).
+This mixed-methods study comprised an online survey and qualitative interviews with care-home staff, conducted in England during November 2020-January 2021.
+Both arms were conducted in tandem, data analysed separately and combined subsequently (convergent parallel design).
+Survey questions and interview topic guide included questions about the challenges encountered in implementing ICMs in CHs, the source of support available to staff and the effects on staff and those they cared for.

-The online survey was undertaken using Google Forms and was optimised for completion on computers, tablets and/or mobile phones.
-Recruitment was via posts on our own university social media (Twitter and Facebook), professional and practitioner email distribution lists and eNewsletters targeted at care home staff across the UK.
-Respondents were asked to confirm eligibility (aged >18 years and that they had worked at least eight shifts in a UK care home within the previous four months).
+The online survey was undertaken using Google Forms, optimised for completion on computers, tablets and/or mobile phones.
+Recruitment was via posts on our own university social media (Twitter and Facebook), professional and practitioner email distribution lists and eNewsletters targeted at care-home staff across the UK.
+Respondents were asked to confirm eligibility (aged >18 years and that they worked at least 8 shifts in a UK care-home within the previous four months).
 We asked respondents to focus on their most recent experiences when answering questions.
-Survey questions were informed by the Queen's Nursing Institute survey (Queen's Nursing Institute, 2020), our own previous research (Brainard et al., 2021; E. Smith et al., 2020) and following feedback from current care home staff (Patient and Public Involvement, PPI).
+Survey questions were informed by the Queen's Nursing Institute survey (Queen's Nursing Institute 2020), our own previous research (Brainard et al. 2021; E. Smith et al. 2020) and following feedback from current care-home staff (Patient and Public Involvement, PPI).

 Survey questions are available on request via corresponding author.
-We asked about their
+We asked about their:

-- · demographic data (gender, age-band); - employment data (UK region of workplace, job role(s), years of experience working in CHs, frequency per week of recent shifts, number of CHs worked in during the previous four months, any additional employment where personal care may have been required); - · challenges encountered when using PPE; and - · morale and emotions.
+- demographic data (gender, age-band); - employment data (UK region of workplace, job role(s), years of experience working in CHs, frequency per week of recent shifts, number of CHs worked in during the previous four months; any additional employment where personal care may be required); - challenges encountered when using PPE; - morale and emotions;

-A validation question was included that asked respondents to click on a certain answer to ensure respondents fully read the questions.
+A validation question was included, asking respondents to click on a certain answer to ensure respondents fully read the questions.
 Participants were excluded if this question was answered inappropriately.

 Participation was anonymous, but there was an optional prize draw to win one of five £10 Amazon vouchers.
 If respondents were interested in taking part in the key-informant interviews, they were asked to provide contact details.
 We aimed for a sample size of 200.
 Survey data were analysed descriptively.
-We explored sub-groups if there were at least 10 respondents in each category (to ensure anonymity).
-This allowed us to explore age-band, gender and/or occupational role relationships with PPE use and morale.
+We explored sub-groups if at least 10 respondents in each category (to ensure anonymity).
+This allowed us to explore ageband, gender and/or occupation role relationships with PPE use and morale.

-For the key informant interviews, we used purposive sampling to ensure we included interviewees in a range of occupational roles and care home types.
+For the key informant interviews, we used purposive sampling to ensure we included interviewees in a range of occupational roles and care-home types.
 Interviews were undertaken using online platforms (Zoom or Microsoft Teams) by two authors (KL, CS).
-An iterative topic guide, developed by the research team, guided the interview and explored
+An iterative Topic Guide, developed by the research team, guided the interview and explored:

-- how well staff felt prepared to manage and cope with ICMs at the start of the pandemic, - barriers and facilitators to implementing and using ICMs, - the experience of working during a possible or actual outbreak (if applicable), - · changes in work patterns and changes in lifestyle, and - the availability and nature of support.
+- how well staff felt prepared to manage and cope with ICMs at the start of the pandemic - barriers and facilitators to implementing and using ICMs - experience of working during a possible or actual outbreak (if applicable) - changes in work patterns and changes in lifestyle - availability and nature of support

-Interviews were recorded, transcribed using otter.ai software, and then subsequently checked for accuracy and identifying details removed.
+Interviews were recorded, transcribed using otter.ai software, then subsequently checked for accuracy and identifying details removed.
 All interview participants were offered a £20 Amazon voucher.